-- 1) Make sure the shotgun is unloaded (FOLLOW UNLOADING INSTRUCTIONS) and pointed in a safe direction. - 2) Make sure the trigger block safety is engaged. - 3) Remove the forend from the barrel by pulling out the lever in the lower center of the forend and removing the forend in a downward out ward swing motion.
-Never force the forend off the barrel and receiver.
+- 1) Make sure the shotgun is unloaded (FOLLOW UNLOADING INSTRUCTIONS) and pointed in a safe direction. - 2) Make sure the trigger block safety is engaged.

-4) With the barrel and receiver supported with one hand depress the locking lever fully and tip the barrel down until it disengages from the receiver.
-Check the barrel for damage and blockage after removal.
+- 3) Remove the forend from the barrel by pulling out the lever in the lower center of the forend and removing the forend in a downward out ward swing motion.
+Never force the forend off the barrel and receiver. - 4) With the barrel and receiver supported with one hand push the top lever to the right fully and tip the barrel down until it disengages from the receiver.
+Check the barrel for damage and blockage after removal